matrix-org/matrix.org/content/blog/2023/06/2023-06-20-membership-program.md

 ## Stay unbiased & vendor neutral

-The Matrix manifesto hasn’t changed.
+The Matrix manifesto hasn't changed.
 We still believe people should have full control over their own communication, not be locked in silos, be able to converse securely and privately, and that communication should be available to everyone as a free and open, unencumbered, standard and global network.

-The Foundation maintains the Matrix Specification, which formalises the behaviour expected from the various software components of the Matrix ecosystem.
-We believe it’s important for both individuals using the protocol - and organisations building products on top of it - to be part of the decision-making process when it comes to shaping the evolution and functionalities of Matrix.
+The Foundation maintains the Spec, which formalises the behaviour expected from the various software components of the Matrix ecosystem.
+We believe it's important for both individuals using the protocol - and organisations building products on top of it - to be part of the decision process when it comes to shaping the evolution and features of Matrix.
 So we have designed membership tiers catering for all budgets, and mapped the Governing Board representatives evenly across the tiers.

-The Spec Core Team appointed by the Foundation’s Guardians is particularly vigilant against features which only benefit particular players, or are designed to somehow cripple or fragment the open protocol and ecosystem in favour of competitive advantage.
-As such it is a guardian of the neutrality of the protocol, making sure it will serve the general public’s interests and be a solid base to build robust products on for commercial organisations.
+The Spec Core Team appointed by the Foundation's Guardians is particularly vigilant against features which only benefit particular players, or are designed to somehow cripple or fragment the open protocol and ecosystem in favour of competitive advantage.
+As such it is a guardian of the neutrality of the protocol, making sure it will serve the general public's interests and be a solid base to build robust products on for commercial organisations.

 ## Delivering from the get go

 The Matrix.org Foundation wants to take a more active stance in supporting the protocol.
-The Foundation needs to respond appropriately to the Governing Board’s recommendations.
+The Foundation needs to respond appropriately to the Governing Board's recommendations.
 We are [hiring a Managing Director](https://apply.workable.com/elementio/j/0D7080B8A1/) who will be in charge of identifying and building programmes the Foundation can deliver, obtaining funding for it, building a team and overseeing the delivery